auth0/docs/articles/best-practices/rules.md

 The [access token](/tokens/overview-access-tokens) associated with the `auth0` object has scopes limited to `read:users` and `update:users` only.
 Typically, these are sufficient for the majority of operations we recommend being performed from within a rule.
 However, if you require additional scope(s) then you will need to employ an alternative means of [access to the Management API](/api/management/v2/tokens).
 :::

-Like the [`context`](#context-object) object (described below), the `auth0` object contains security sensitive information, so you should not pass it to any external or 3rd party service.
+Like the [`context`](#context-object) object (described below), the `auth0` object contains security sensitive information, so you should not pass it to any external or third party service.
 Further, the Auth0 Management API is both [rate limited](/policies/rate-limits#management-api-v2) and subject to latency, so you should be judicious regarding [how often calls are made](#minimize-api-requests).

 ::: panel Best Practice
 It’s recommended best practice to make use of the `auth0` object (and any other mechanisms for calling the Auth0 Management API) sparingly, and to always make sure that adequate [exception](#exceptions) and [error](#error-handling) handling is employed in order to prevent unexpected interruption of pipeline execution.